MikeChristianson/MikeChristianson.github.io/phoenix-software-engineering-reading-group/index.md

 ---
 We're a group of Phoenix-area software engineers and developers!
 We meet every other week at Infusionsoft in Chandler.

-> We believe there's more to programming than punching a clock and keeping status quo.
-We put thought and craft into our work and treat constant learning as a first principle.
-If you care about the code you write and love to learn with others, join us!
+> Are you interested in thoughtful and lively discussions about craft and philosophy of software development?
+Join our meetup and add your unique voice and experience!

 Find out more by visiting [Phoenix Software Engineering Reading Group on meetup.com][meetup].